cheatas/DMARCate/README.md

 * heatMap-in.py
 * heatMap-out.py

-For use of `dns-record-tracker`, insert the following table into the datbase named `dmarc` which is created by the dmarc parser from Techsneeze:
+For use of `dns-record-tracker.py`, insert the following table into the datbase named `dmarc` which is created by the dmarc parser from Techsneeze:

 | Column name  | Type   |
 |---|---|